SilverSnake0/File-Automated-Assistant-Mover/README.md

   - Filter files by the numbers in their names using the "Search by Min & Max Number" in file name feature.
 You can specify a range of numbers to include or exclude from your search results.
   - Zip up files using the "Zip Up Files" feature.
 This allows you to easily compress and download multiple files at once.
   - Search for files by their extension using the "Search by File Extension" feature.
-  - 100 file extensions are supported for folder organization!
+  - over 100 file extensions are supported for folder organization!

 # Requirements